 Bellevue Place Education Trust (BPET) is overseen by a Board of Trustees (also known as the BPET Board).
-The Trustees are highly experienced professionals and include the founding members’ companies (two Trustees from each), who are associate education professionals, both in terms of teaching and leadership practitioners, inspectors and school improvement specialists – working alongside Trustees appointed following a skills-based assessment and two parent trustees.
+The trustees are highly experienced professionals and include the founding members’ companies, who are education professionals, both in terms of teaching and leadership practitioners, inspectors and school improvement specialists – working alongside trustees appointed following a skills-based assessment and two parent trustees.